Watch Carrie Underwood Recover Like A Pro After Awkward Technical Glitch During Tour Opening Night

 But the mishap didn’t seem to faze the talented mom of two at all, as she ditched the microphone and sassily walked across the stage – which is a huge production in the center of the arena that sees her perform for fans in the round – to grab a wireless microphone to keep on singing.

-Making things even more awkward for 36-year-old Carrie, that microphone didn’t work at first either – though her powerful voice returned after a few seconds to fill the arena as she belted out the sultry hit from her latest album.
+Making things even more awkward for 36-year-old Carrie, the second microphone didn’t work at first either, but her powerful voice returned after a few seconds to fill the arena as she belted out the sultry hit from her latest album.

 Carrie’s mic malfunction and reaction during Drinking Alone- I guess the show must go on ????????#CryPrettyTour360 pic.twitter.com/mL0eWjVecp